WomenLeaders.com Writer's Guidelines

 We are committed to speaking with these values:

-GIFTED FOR LEADERSHIP readers are women leaders in church ministry.
+WomenLeaders.com readers are women leading in church ministry in a variety of roles and ministries.
 They are mature in their Christian faith, knowledgeable about the Bible, and committed to leading and discipling others through the ministry of the local church.

-GIFTED FOR LEADERSHIP does not accept unsolicited manuscripts.
-Please query first in the form below.
+WomenLeaders.com does not accept unsolicited manuscripts.
+Please query first.

 All submissions are received on speculation.
 An accepted query doesn't guarantee purchase of the manuscript.
 Editors reserve the right to reject any manuscript at any stage.

 Payment on acceptance of completed articles, $50-$75, exclusive online rights, and nonexclusive rights as dictated by the Christianity Today International policy statement.

 - The purpose of your piece and its value to the WomenLeaders.com reader.